-Have you ever noticed anything about your community that you wished you could improve?
-Is there a section of your town that is littered and needs to be cleaned up?
-Have you seen a homeless person in need of food and shelter?
-Maybe within your school you’ve noticed students bullying or teasing each other?
+Ask students if they have ever noticed anything about their community that they wished they could improve?
+Is there a section of the town that is littered and needs to be cleaned up?
+Have they seen a homeless person in need of food and shelter?
+Maybe within the school they noticed students bullying or teasing each other?

-What can you do to change these situations?
-How can you make your community a better place to live?
+Ask students what they can do to change these situations.
+How can they make their community a better place to live?

-Draw a self-portrait in the center of the coin using Crayola Slick Stix™.
+Students draw a self-portrait in the center of the coin using Crayola Slick Stix™.
 Slick Stix contain pigments that may stain clothing, fabrics and other household surfaces.
-Wear a smock to protect clothing and cover your work surface with newspaper.
+Wear a smock to protect clothing and cover the work surface with recycled newspaper.

-Decorate the rest of your coin with symbols that represent your pledge to the community.
-You could draw food if you’re going to collect canned goods for a local food bank or a broom if you vow to help clean up the local parks!
+Students decorate the rest of the coin with symbols that represent their pledge to the community.
+They can draw food if they are going to collect canned goods for a local food bank or a broom if they vow to help clean up the local parks!